-From July 12–16, 2021, Humanities Texas will hold an online professional development institute for English language arts (ELA) teachers on engaging students in the writing process and developing students’ fundamental writing and communication skills through dynamic, project-based assignments.
+From July 12–16, 2021, Humanities Texas will hold an online professional development institute on engaging students in the writing process and developing students’ fundamental writing and communication skills through dynamic, project-based assignments.

 The institute will take place online via Zoom from Monday through Friday, 10:00 a.m.–12:00 p.m.
 CT.
 Each day, faculty will lead a two-hour session that includes a presentation, Q&A, and a session focused on a teachable text or skills-based assignment.
 Teachers who register for the program will be expected to attend all sessions.